StrongPosture® Tip 11: Posture Break – Breathe Deeply

 - Take a deep breath, and again note how much air you take in

-You’ll find strengthening posture literally allows you to breathe in more air.
+You’ll find strengthening posture literally relieves breathing difficulty and allows you to breathe in more air.
 More oxygen to the brain helps reduce stress, improve your mental clarity and gives you more energy.

 Remember what a difference your posture makes when breathing, not only when sitting, but when standing and moving as well.